A Dark Energy Quintessence Model of the Universe

 \textbf{(ii) DE Parameter $\Omega_{de}$ and EoS $\omega_{de}$ }\\

-Now from Eqs.
-[7]-[9], the DE parameter $\Omega_{de}$ and EoS parameter $\omega_{de}$ are given by the following equations, and are solved numerically
+Now, from Eqs. (\ref{eq7})-(\ref{eq9}), the DE parameter $\Omega_{de}$ and EoS parameter $\omega_{de}$ are given by the following equations and are solved numerically.

 where we have taken $(\Omega_{k})_0 = 0$ for the present spatially flat universe.
-We solve Eqs.
-[14] and [15] with the help of Eq.
-[12] and present the following figures $4$ and $5$ to illustrate the solution.
+We solve Eqs. (\ref{eq14}) and (\ref{eq15}) with the help of Eq. (\ref{eq12}) and present the following figures $4$ and $5$ to illustrate the solution.

 The figures show that this is a quintessence model $\omega_{(de)}\geq -1$ which remains for the period $(0 \leq z \leq 0.5806)$.
-DE favors deceleration at $z \geq 0.5806$.
-As per our model, the present value of the DE parameter is $0.7$.
-It decreases over the past, attains a minimum value of $\Omega_{de} \sim 0.45$ at $z \sim 0.6$, and then it again increases with red shift.
-It is interesting to note that the growth of the EoS parameter for DE $\Omega_{de}$ over redshift during the quintessence regime is matching with the pioneering work by Steinhardt \cite{ref33} and Johri \cite{ref34} \\
+DE favors deceleration at $z \geq 0.5806$ and will help in structure formation at $z \geq 4$.
+As per our model, the present value of DE parameter is $0.7$.
+It decreases over the past, attains a minimum value $\Omega_{de} \sim 0.45$ at $z \sim 0.6$, and then it again increases with red shift.
+It is interesting to note that the growth of EoS parameter for DE $\Omega_{de}$ over red shift during quintessence regime is matching with the pioneering work by Steinhardt {\it et al.} \cite{ref33} and Johri \cite{ref34} \\

+We look carefully Fig. $4$ in context of Fig. $5$.
+In fact as per Fig. $5$, the transition red shift is $z_{te} = 0.5806$.
+As we expressed in our explanation, dark energy will begin its roll of opposing deceleration and favoring acceleration during $0\leq z\leq 0.5806$.
+Before, i.e., $z\geq 0.5806$, $\omega_{de}$ is positive, so dark energy favours deceleration.
+We may say that the validity of Fig. $4$ is only during the said tenure $0\leq z\leq 0.5806$.
+During this DE always increases with time.
+This feature provides a possible way out for the coincidence problem affecting many quintessence models.
+Unfortunately this the scenario is still affected by the cosmological coincidence problem (CCP) \cite{refP1}. \\

 \textbf{(iii) Luminosity Distance:}\\